Revolution Fibers logo

 All articles

-Picking Up StitchesUpdated 6 months ago
+Picking Up StitchesUpdated 15 days ago

 Picking up stitches involves adding new stitches along an edge of knitted fabric to attach another section, such as a collar, button band, or sleeve.
 This technique creates a seamless join between pieces and is common in garment construction.
 It’s also used to fill gaps, like the underarm of a sweater.